ashshekhar/cmpsc465-programming-assignments/README.md

-# CMPSC 465 Programming Assignments
-This is a collection of all the programming assignments and their solutions from CMPSC 465 (Data Structures and Algorithms) with Prof. Mingfu Shao, Pennsylvania State University

-## Solution
-Solution code is present in `assignmentx/problemx/solution.py`
+This repo hosts the programming assignments for course Data Structures and Algorithms (CMPSC 465), Fall 2020.